nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Clearing all modules from the module list

 a.
-Prerequisites : Clear all modules from module list using `cclear` There are 3 modules with module codes `CS2100`, `CS2101`, `CS2102` in FaculType.
+Prerequisites : Clear all modules from module list using `mclear` There are 3 modules with module codes `CS2100`, `CS2101`, `CS2102` in FaculType.

 b.
 Test case : `mclear` <br>
 Expected : Success message saying "All modules deleted"